Simple homotopy types of even dimensional manifolds: Tate cohomology and -modules modules with an involution

 For the groups on the left, the notation $A^{-} = \{ x \in A \mid x=-\ol{x}\}$ and $A^{+} = \{ x \in A \mid x = \ol{x}\}$ is often used since they are the $(-1)$ and $(+1)$-eigenspaces of the involution action.

-The following lemma will suffice for the study of the first two classes of groups.
+The following lemma will suffice for the study of the first two groups associated to $A$.
 Part \eqref{item:lemma-useful-i} follows from the fact that $A \mapsto A^{C_2}$ is a left-exact functor where $A$ is given the altered involution $x \mapsto (-1)^n\overline{x}$, and part \eqref{item:lemma-useful-ii} is immediate.

 \begin{lemma} Let $0 \to A \xrightarrow[]{\alpha} B \xrightarrow[]{\beta} C \to 0$ be an exact sequence of $\Z C_2$-modules and let $n \in \Z$. \begin{clist}{(i)} \item Then $\alpha, \beta$ induce an exact sequence of abelian groups: